 Dr Qilei Song - Group Leader

-Dr Qilei Song is a Lecturer in the Department of Chemical Engineering at Imperial College London and one of the principal investigators at the Barrer Centre.
-Dr Song received his PhD (2014) at the Cavendish Laboratory in the University of Cambridge, and stayed as a Research Associate before moving to Imperial College as an Imperial College Junior Research Fellow.
-His current research interests are focused on functional materials and applications in separations, catalysis, and battery technology for energy conversion and storage.
+Dr Qilei Song is a Senior Lecturer in the Department of Chemical Engineering at Imperial College London and one of the principal investigators at the Barrer Centre.
+Dr Song received his PhD (2014) at the Cavendish Laboratory in the University of Cambridge and stayed as a Research Associate before moving to Imperial College as an Imperial College Junior Research Fellow.
+His current research interests are focused on functional materials and applications in separations, catalysis, and energy conversion and storage.
 His recent research was awarded the IChemE Nicklin Medal for "his outstanding contribution to developing the next generation of microporous membrane materials, which can be used in energy conversion and storage."
 He was awarded the prestigious ERC starting grant in 2019, which provides 1.5 Million Euro to develop new membrane materials for energy conversion and storage.
 Read more

 Anqi Wang - PhD student